 It’s important to note that while baking may be more challenging in some aspects, it doesn’t necessarily mean that it is more difficult overall.
 Baking requires patience, precision, and attention to detail, while cooking demands creativity, adaptability, and quick thinking.

-See also How long should you cook burgers on the grill
+See also How long do you cook ribs on a gas grill

 Baking Cooking